Capital Region Mold Inspection Service

 - Post-remediation clearance requirements

-Review of Work Plane: Per New York State Article 32, “A mold remediation license holder who intends to perform mold remediation shall prepare a work plan providing instructions for the remediation efforts to be performed for the mold remediation project.”
+Review of Work Plan: Per New York State Article 32, “A mold remediation license holder who intends to perform mold remediation shall prepare a work plan providing instructions for the remediation efforts to be performed for the mold remediation project.”
 This work plan is reviewed and approved or corrected as necessary to make sure mold remediation contractor is following the Mold Assessment Report.

 Coordination: Mold remediation contractor is coordinated with through the duration of the project and licenses are verified.